zoom/zoomapps-sample-js/README.md

 ### Keeping secrets secret

+This application makes use of your Zoom App Client ID and Client Secret as well as a custom secret for signing session cookies.
+During development,

+> :warning: **Never commit your .env file to version control:** The file likely contains Zoom App Credentials and Session Secrets

+In order to align with security best practices, this application does not read from the .env file in production mode.

-When running the application for production, you'll want to set environment variables on the hosting platform that you' re using.
-This might include using a secret manager or a CI/CD pipeline to set the values instead of the .env file.
+This means you'll want to set environment variables on the hosting platform that you' re using instead of within the .env file.
+This might include using a secret manager or a CI/CD pipeline.

 ### Code Style